AquariusPower/CommandsConsoleGUI/doc/readme.txt

 	= toggle run console commands in background (with console closed) = commands setup value can be retrieved like: ${&consoleHeight}
 	= transform TimedDelay main value into varible like BoolTogglers!
+	+ navigate thru words with ctrl+left/right

 DOING:
 	...
 SeparateGUI class from Commands Management, independent from Lemur and JME, so can be used even on a text console or 2D application etc.
 	...
 SeparateGUI class from Lemur, so other GUI can use the same abstract class to implement a console GUI.

 TODO.FastToImplement:
-	+ reflexfill owner instead of cmdlistener.
 	+ Auto complete with aliases if line begins with alias token.
 	+ /bind [--list]|[<key> <cmd>]; simplify key to accept lowercase and be as shortest as possible
 	+ /while stores subsequent commands on array for repeating til WhileEnd.
 Nestable too.